BibianaLee/Medsci-736/Team-Charter.md

+#Project Name <h1>
-Project Name: Inner Ear Statistical Analaysis
+Inner Ear Statistical Analaysis

+#Vision<H1>
-Vision: The overall vision of this course and the project is to gain collaborative digital research skills
+The overall vision of this course and the project is to gain collaborative digital research skills

+Mission
-Mission: Produce something that is flexiable and can be easily modified if necessary
+Produce something that is flexiable and can be easily modified if necessary

 Success Criteria:
 - Postively contribute to the project